CPS Capital Group Pty Ltd

 We collect information about you for the purpose of reporting to AUSTRAC under the Anti-Money Laundering and Counter-Terrorism Financing Act 2006.

 We may from time to time be required to provide information to a regulatory authority e.g. a Commonwealth government agency or.
 The Australian Taxation Office or to a court in response to a subpoena.

 CPS takes its obligations to protect your information seriously, this includes when we operate throughout Australia and or overseas.
-The third parties to whom we disclose personal information may be located in Australia and other countries including (Peter if CPS is likely to disclose information overseas, you will need to list those jurisdictions her, i.e Mongolia, Singapore,.
+We will not disclose personal information outside Australia without your consent, or without updating this policy.
 We take steps to ensure that our service providers are obliged to protect the privacy and security of your personal information and use it only for the purpose for which it is disclosed.

 How We Store and Secure Your Personal Information